Skip to content

 Delete

-In order to delete rows from a table, the delete! macro is used:
+To delete rows from a table, the rorm::delete builder is used:

 pub async fn delete_single_user(db: &Database, user: &UserPatch) -> Result<(), rorm::Error> {